wneilyinzhen/Marginalia/README.md

 **Handoff to a chat** — everything as one file: the rules above, your marks, your interpretations, the links, and every exchange so far.
-Attach it and the PDF to claude.ai and carry on there under your subscription instead of paying per token.
+Attach it and the PDF to claude.ai and carry on there under your agentic AI subscription model instead of paying per token.

 Everything also mirrors continuously to a folder you choose — one directory per